fellipemarconi/Book-Review/README.md

 # Book-List
-Django project to develop an Book List
+Django project to develop an Book Review